emicklei/selection-in-list/README.md

 A widget to display items in a list.
 Each item can:
 - be selected
 - be de-selected
-- show icon
-- have a context menu
 - produced an event on selection
 - up and down arrow keys